 Contrary to popular belief that white is worn as a symbol of the bride’s purity and virginity, (Ahem, right ladies?) that symbolism is actually reserved for the color blue!
 Hence why we incorporate something blue into our wedding day.

-If you are looking for a professional wedding photographer here in the beautiful Riviera Maya, Mexico, contact us here today.
-We are Fun in the Sun Weddings your number #1 choice for wedding photography in the Riviera Maya.
+If you are looking for the best Playa del Carmen wedding photographer for your beach wedding in the beautiful Riviera Maya, Mexico, contact us here today.
+We are Fun in the Sun Weddings the best Riviera Maya wedding photography.